 With over 75 programs of study, flexible class schedules, and online courses, Union County College isn't any two-year school.
 Graduates have transferred to more than 500 colleges and universities!
-The College has agreements with over 50 colleges and programs, as well as Joint Admissions and Dual Degree Programs with NJIT and Rutgers, Georgian Court, Montclair State, Kean, Fairleigh Dickinson and New Jersey City Universities.
+The College has agreements with over 50 colleges and programs, as well as Joint Admissions and Dual Degree Programs with Rutgers, Georgian Court, Montclair State, Kean, Fairleigh Dickinson, Caldwell University, College of St. Elizabeth, Delaware State, Delaware Valley, and New Jersey City Universities.

-FOR INFORMATION CALL 908-709-7518 OR VISIT WWW LICC EDIL
+FOR INFORMATION CALL (908) 709-7000 OR VISIT WWW.UCC.EDU